tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/购买流程/充值流程说明_intl_en.md

 You can purchase Tencent Cloud services only if your account has sufficient balance.
 Most Tencent Cloud services are billed hourly.
-To prevent service suspension due to your account being in arrears, use "online payment" or "bank transfer" to top-up your account in a timely manner.
+To prevent service suspension due to overdue payment, use "online payment" or "bank transfer" to pay the past due charges in a timely manner.

 To ensure data security, only creators and collaborators authorized with financial permissions can enter the "Payment" page.